CyborgApe78/Jump-and-Stuff-Design-Doc/Abilities & States/Roll.md

 ----

-[[player]] rolls along the ground, can go up walls with spike upgrade
+[[Player]] rolls along the ground, can go up walls with spike upgrade

 ## Similar in other games